-MDR and EDR are similar sounding acronyms, and the differences between the two may not be clear.
-If you are trying to determine MDR vs EDR and which is best for your business, you have come to the right place.
+EDR, MDR, and XDR sound similar, but the differences between these acronyms are significant, although not immediately clear for many.
+If you are trying to determine if EDR, MDR, or XDR is best for your business, you have come to the right place.

 What is MDR?

 - Round-the-Clock Network Monitoring: Cyber-attacks can occur at any time, and 24/7/365 SOC as a Service is essential to ensure that an organization is prepared to respond to any cyber threat.

 - Threat Detection and Response: Managed detection and response services focus primarily on threat detection and response.
 MDR providers investigate and handle the responses needed to resolve an incident.

 - Threat Hunting: Cybersecurity tools are not perfect, and some attacks slip through the automated defenses.
 Threat hunting is a proactive approach to cybersecurity in which threat hunters search for undetected intrusions within an organization’s environment.
 This service is included in MDR services and is essential to minimize an organization’s cybersecurity risk.

 - Security Systems Management: Effective cybersecurity requires an array of cybersecurity solutions that need to be appropriately configured and managed.
 With MDR, this responsibility is in the hands of the experts of the service provider instead of burdening the organization.

 No matter what tools a company may deploy, some attacks will elude automated resolution.
 SOCs, SIEMS, or MSSPs analyze alerts, but then often place the responsibility for threat remediation on the client.
 Someone must do the hard work to investigate alerts and actively stop the incident.

 MDR delivers these critical incident response services as well as other benefits.
 Whether contracted to supplement internal teams with expert assistance or to perform all incident response duties, MDR delivers threat-hunting cybersecurity experts in malware and attack methods.